TainaMarkelen/classes/README.md

 # classes

-Codes with use of class.
+General usages of classes in Python.